shapelets/shapelets-examples/README.md

 ## Run

-After the installation, you can run the application by typing `python -m shapelets start` from a terminal or running the script below in a python file or python cli.
+After the installation, you can run the application by typing `python -m shapelets start` from a terminal or by running the script below in a python file or python cli.

 ```python
 from shapelets import init_session